 A steel bike with Brevet in its name is surely ideal for Audax rides, and on paper, the Holdsworth looks just the ticket.
 The frame is constructed from Tig welded double butted Chromoly tubing with a matching fork, and there are mounts for mudguards and a rear rack.
 Tyre clearance is pegged at just 28mm which might not be enough for some, but for most people, it’s likely to be just fine.
 The best thing is the super low frameset price so you could build a bike on a budget.

 The Equilibrium has long been a solid choice for long distance riding, with a choice of steel or titanium frames and a sorted geometry that just work.
 It has many fans over the years, including our own Dave Atkinson who built one for Audax riding a few years ago.
 Combine a Reynolds 725 frame with a carbon fork, relaxed geometry and all the eyelets for racks and mudguards and you have a good pick for Audaxing.

-Steel is often the preferred choice for an Audax bike but doesn’t discount aluminium especially when it’s done as nicely as the latest Definition from Mason Cycles (there’s also its Resolution if you prefer steel).
+Steel is often the preferred choice for an Audax bike but don’t discount aluminium especially when it’s done as nicely as the Definition from Mason Cycles (there’s also Mason's Resolution if you prefer steel).
 It’s got a focus on speed without diluting the essential comfort, with a dialled back geometry, space for wide tyres and eyelets for mudguards and it’ll take a rear rack.